• Home

 Before we jump into advanced programming classes, however, I feel it is important to have a solid foundation in computer science.
 I believe he should have knowledge of how a computer works – how the hardware components work together.

 When I discovered an introductory computer science course offered for FREE from Stanford University, I was very intrigued.
-Students work through the material and exercises at their own pace and upon completion of the exercises with a score of 80% or higher, students can generate a Statement of Accomplishment from within the course.
+Students work through the material and exercises at their own pace.
+Upon completion of the exercises with a score of 80% or higher, students can generate a Statement of Accomplishment from within the course.

 In Computer Science 101, participants play and experiment with short bits of “computer code” to bring to life to the power and limitations of computers.
 Everything works within the browser, so there is no extra software to download or install.
 The course also provides a general background on computers today: what is a computer, what is hardware, what is software, what is the internet.

 He’s only three weeks into the material but thus far he is really enjoying it.
 Each lesson begins with video instruction whereby the instructor, Nick Parlante, walks students through the material.
-As the video plays, there is an accompanying “lab” component where participants play with short bits of computer code – the same code referenced in the video.
+As the video plays, there is an accompanying “lab” component.
+This is where participants play with short bits of computer code – the same code referenced in the video.
 It’s hands-on and immediate.

 After each lesson, there is an exercise section whereby students are “tested” on the material.
 It functions in the same way as it did during the in-class “lab” but the questions are more in-depth.
 That’s more involved than answering multiple choice questions.
 These code-writing exercises ramp up gradually.